Every Royal Marriage Has Its Thorn: Meghan Markle's Father Is Hardly the First In-Law to Plague This Family

 For the record, however, the former Lady Diana Spencer was not really considered a commoner, but rather was a member of British nobility, before becoming a royal by marrying Charles in 1981.

-The future Duchess Camilla of Cornwall, however, most certainly was a commoner.
-And despite all the attention understandably paid to the fallout of Diana and Charles' unprecedentedly messy broken marriage, it's not as though the queen was in love with Camilla, whose former husband Andrew Parker Bowles had previously dated the queen's daughter and Charles' sister, Princess Anne.
+The future Duchess Camilla of Cornwall, however, was a commoner, though she ran in impressive, royal-inclusive social circles.
+And despite all the attention understandably paid to the fallout of Diana and Charles' unprecedentedly messy broken marriage, it's not as though the queen was in love with Camilla, whose former husband Andrew Parker Bowles had previously dated the queen's daughter and Charles' sister Princess Anne.
 (Camilla's maternal great-grandmother, Alice Keppel, was also a mistress of King Edward VII, the queen's great-grandfather, from 1898 until 1910.)

 Hugo Burnand via Getty Images